 Recycling Glass Windows

 So, you might be asking, how do I get rid of old windows?
 You have several options available, but the most straightforward is locate your nearest recycling centre and make a trip down there.

-Where to Recycle Glass Windows
+Where Can You Recycle Glass Windows?

 The chances are good that you’ve a suitable glass-recycling facility within a few miles of where you’re now sitting.
 British Glass provide a useful tool which will help you to locate your nearest.
 Give them a call before you turn up, and check that they’ll take your window, and that they’re open to non-locals.
 You might find that you have other recyclable materials at home that can be disposed of on the same trip.